 The Bank reserves the right to prevent transfers which exceed the limits stated above and/or to monitor these transactions after they occur.
 If the transaction limitations on your account are repeatedly violated, the Bank also reserves the right to close your account or convert your account to another account type that does not have these restrictions, and may impose minimum balance requirements and service charges as set forth in the applicable Account Information Schedule.
 Alternatively, the Bank may remove the transfer and draft capabilities from your account.

-- Interest and Minimum Balances.
+19. Interest and Minimum Balances.
 Interest on all Bank accounts that pay interest will accrue at a rate established by the Bank from time to time.
 The Bank reserves the right to change interest rates without notice to you.
 On certificate accounts, the interest rate will be fixed for the term of the certificate unless otherwise indicated on the applicable Account Information Schedule.
 On all other accounts, the interest rate will vary.
 The Bank assumes no obligation to notify you of interest rate changes for variable rate accounts.
-The Bank may also change the method of computing interest without notice to you unless such change is adverse to you in which case the Bank shall provide you with notice in accordance with the section of this Agreement entitled Modifications.
+The Bank may also change the method of computing interest without notice to you unless such change is adverse to you in which case the Bank shall provide you with notice in accordance with the Paragraph 2 this Agreement entitled ”Amendment, Termination and Change in Terms.”
 The current interest rate and method of computing interest may be obtained by calling any branch office or 1-800-242-2265 during regular business hours.

 Accounts will accrue interest either on the “collected balance” or on the “ledger balance” in the account.
 Please see the most current Account Information Schedule for details regarding the calculation of interest.
 “Collected balance” is defined as those funds which are considered collected.
 Funds are considered collected on the business day on which the Bank receives irrevocable credit for the funds.
 “Ledger balance” is defined as all credits posted to an account whether or not collected.
 Accounts may be subject to minimum balance requirements in order to open and maintain such accounts and avoid service charges.
 In addition, there may be initial and continuing minimum deposit threshold requirements for earning interest or earning different interest rates.
 These requirements are specified in the most current Account Information Schedule.